McCio/zt-zenoh/docs/README.md

 [investigation.md](investigation.md) contains a list of topics that are being investigated.

 [blockchain_approach.md](blockchain_approach.md) contains a description of the blockchain approach.

+[hyperledger.md](hyperledger.md) contains a description of how hyperledger solves similar problems and their possible usage for us.

 Use Cases
 =========